jakeknow17/bfr/README.md

 ./target/release/bfr -o program.out path/to/your/program.bf
 ```

-To output assembly code for a Brainfuck file:
+To output assembly code (and a compiled executable) from a Brainfuck file:
 ```bash
 ./target/release/bfr -S path/to/your/program.bf
 ```